 Easy Refrigerator Organization Tips

-In October of 2019, I was invited to the TODAY Show to do a segment on fridge organization.
+A couple of years ago, I was invited to the TODAY Show to do a segment on fridge organization.
 It was so much fun to help everyone get their refrigerators in tip-top shape!
 You can check out the video below to see a few of my tips.

 Storing Food In Your Fridge

 When storing and organizing your food in the refrigerator, you want to make sure things are accessible and placed in an optimal area.